RoboHubEindhoven/delta/README.md

 To learn more about how the Delta DRV90L package works check out the [wiki](https://github.com/RemcoKuijpers/delta/wiki) (Work in progress)

 ## Report
-To see the robot arm's part of the project's end report see the following [pfd file](https://github.com/RemcoKuijpers/delta/blob/master/docs/RobotArm_EndReport.pdf).
+To see the robot arm's part of the project's end report see the following [pdf file](https://github.com/RemcoKuijpers/delta/blob/master/docs/RobotArm_EndReport.pdf).

 ## Authors